Reading time 5 Minutes

 ETF on the DAX

-In my opinion, if you want more return, you have to sacrifice safety.
-Even with a 100% investment in DAX stocks, history and stochastics tell you that sooner or later you will suffer a severe price collapse.
-In the worst case, you will also experience the next financial crisis.
+If you want more return, in my opinion this is only at the expense of security.
+Even with a 100% investment in DAX stocks, history and stochastics tell you that sooner or later you will suffer a severe price slump.
+In a particularly bad case, you will also experience the next financial crisis.
 You don't have to look far back to see what it's all about.
-Just think of the energy crisis, Russia's war of aggression on Ukraine and of course COVID-19 (Corona).
-But - and here I find applied mathematics mega exciting - with an ETF on the DAX you can't lose statistically for a duration of at least (I think) 13 years, history repeats itself unfortunately.
-As I said, belief is not knowledge.
-If you're interested in more detail, leave me a comment and I'll research a reliable source.
-What is certain is that with a ten-year investment period you will make a profit with 88% probability - taking crises into account.1https://www.boerse.de/grundlagen/aktie/Anlagehorizont-Langfristige-Investments-bieten-hoehere-Erfolgschancen.
+Just think of the energy crisis, Russia's war of aggression against Ukraine and, of course, COVID-19 (coronavirus).
+But - and this is where I find applied maths mega exciting - with an ETF on the DAX, you can't lose statistically over a period of at least (I think) 13 years; unfortunately, history repeats itself.
+As I said, believing is not knowing.
+If you want to know more, leave me a comment and I'll find a reliable source.
+What is certain is that you will make a profit with a probability of 88% over a ten-year investment period - taking crises into account1https://www.boerse.de/grundlagen/aktie/Anlagehorizont-Langfristige-Investments-bieten-hoehere-Erfolgschancen.
 In my opinion, this is a calculable risk, because in the worst case, one would have to stay invested a few years longer after the last lean period.
 If that's not enough, then we'll probably all have completely different problems.

 Investing in a secure fund on the DAX certainly appeals to the mathematician in me.
 And hey, I have a Bavarian 15-point maths Abi.
 I have a bit of an idea what I'm talking about (in case that doesn't mean anything to you, that's the top grade in the undisputedly most difficult final exams in German schools #KeinerMagSchlauberger ).
 But it's not really fun, there's nothing to do.